alexylon/Ferrocrypt/README.md

 ## USING the CLI app

-The tool can automatically detect whether the source path requires encryption or decryption, and which decryption mode should be used.

-The commands listed below are compatible with macOS and Linux.
-For Windows, simply substitute "./fc" with "fc" in each command.

-The flags for each command can be used in any order.
+The CLI auto-detects encryption/decryption mode.
+Commands shown are for macOS/Linux (use `fc` instead of `./fc` on Windows).
+Flags can be used in any order.

 <br/>